 In previous years, the AIRS program has operated out of a dedicated, shared studio space within the school.
 This year, the closure of shared spaces required artists to recreate the studio through remote teaching on Teams or outdoor arrangements.
 Whilst remote teaching was fraught with technological and communication challenges, it also provided opportunities for meaningful connection for students whose risk factors required them to learn at home.
 Through Teams, at-home learners participated with the rest of their class cohort and interacted with the artist.
 For some students, this was one of few opportunities to see and interact with their classmates.

 The exhibition is structured as a culture crawl.
 To access the exhibition at each of the studios, please click on the name of the school.
-To see the ‘gallery’ of images within each exhibition page, please click on one of the images in the cluster.
-To return to the main page click on the upper left corner of the screen.
+To return to the main page navigate through the menu at the top.

 Note: The exhibition works best on desktop.

 (Re)Imaging Together considers the multiplicity of ways community is expressed and experienced through material art practices.
 One of the most significant absences during the pandemic has been our touch connection with others, experienced through simple, almost incidental, acts of friendship and play, but profoundly integral to our sense of belonging.
 In art, touch is embedded into the making process itself; hands, endlessly inventive, curious and intent, transform materials into symbolic form.
 These tactile expressions in art - drawn, smeared, torn, poured, constructed, carved, woven, assembled, scrunched, molded and knotted together - are embedded with personal significance, transcending the space between us through felt connection.

 A physical exhibition is on display at VSB headquarters.
 The exhibition will be available to visit until October 31, 2021.
 This is a short video showcasing the installation and exhibition display.
 Enjoy!